CellArchLab/MemBrain/README.md

 Possible solutions:
   - Adjust Membranorama positions (multiply by pixel spacing)
   - Set tomogram pixel spacing to 1.0 in MemBrain pipeline (will lead to further adjustments, e.g. when choosing particle radius)

+- Error ```    origin_pos_x = [point[0] for point in point_list]
+TypeError: 'NoneType' object is not subscriptable``` This is an issue with the picked positions: Either, you did not click on the corresponding side of a membrane in the graphical user interface.
+Or (more likely), you are working on a machine that does not support the display of graphical user interfaces.
+Solution: Set the parameter "PICK_ON_BOTH_SIDES" in config.py to True.
+This will skip the manual side picking step.